The Thirteenth Year: Plot

 The next day, Cody meets Samantha at the beach.
 She apologizes and they kiss.
-Cody then walks into the water with her, saying there's something he wants to show her.
-With Samantha in hand, Cody's mermaid mother soon appears; however, Cody suddenly gasps in pain and stumbles back to the shore.
+Cody then walks into the water with her and introduces her to his mermaid mother; however, Cody suddenly gasps in pain and stumbles back to the shore.
 Writhing on the ground, he tells Samantha to get his parents.
 After she leaves, Cody is in shock as he watches his left foot morph into a flipper and scales grow on his leg.
 Thinking Samantha came back, Cody is surprised when someone else is there and throws a blanket over him.

 Jess comes down to where Cody was but sees he is gone.
 He then sees his father's boat and panics because his father had seen Cody's arms at the swim meet.
 On the deck of the boat, Cody is drying out and scratching his scales, begging to get into the water, but Big John throws sea water over him instead.
 His plan is to use Cody to lure in his mother to prove he is not crazy for believing in mermaids.
 His plan works when he spots Cody's mother following the boat.
 Jess comes on board the boat and removes the blanket, revealing Cody's legs, which have both transformed into fins.
 Cody asks him for help into the water.
 Despite trying to warn the mermaid away, Cody and Jess are unable to stop a fishing net from trapping her.
 Cody asks Jess to help his mother, so he takes a knife and jumps into the water to cut the net.
 He frees the mermaid, but his leg gets caught in the net, pulling him under.
 Jess passes out, but Cody jumps in and brings him to the dock where Jess's father, Cody's parents, and Samantha are.
 Samantha performs CPR, but is unsuccessful.
 Cody decides to zap Jess' heart, which successfully makes Jess regain consciousness.

 Cody's mermaid mother shows up again and watches him and his family from afar.
 Cody explains she wants him to go with her because she is the only one who can help him with his changes.
-Sharon does not want him to leave, but he points out that he is her son, but he's more than that, showing his fins, that he's almost become a full merman.
-The mermaid telepathically promises to send Cody back before school starts and Cody's parents let him leave.
+Sharon does not want him to leave, but he points out that he is her son, but he is more than that, showing his fins, that he has almost become a full merman.
+The mermaid mother promises to send Cody back before school starts and Cody's parents let him leave.
 Jess asks Cody to tell him and his dad about the aquatic life he sees, and Samantha makes Cody promise not to betray her by falling for mermaids.
 After saying their goodbyes, Cody and his birth mother reunite and Cody fully transforms into a merman.
 They swim off into a life below the surface.